-Here are the venues we LOVE for live music:
+Here are a few of the venues we LOVE for live music:

 Loft Studios (White City) – A stunning old victorian warehouse building with exposed brickwork and iron windows that is now used for filming & photography amongst other things.
 No noise limiter, great acoustics, huge amounts of purpose ready space for suppliers back stage and a fantastic in house team.
 Ample on street parking directly outside.
 If it wasn’t for the extra crew needed for the load in up the fire escape, this venue would probably be perfect!

 If we have agreed with you that you will provide technical and AV support for the band please see our tech riders, channel lists and stage plans below: